 (n) along the border to be used for distance measuring.

 The distance from a (start) patch to another (end) is measured as the n-th closest cell on the border of the other (end) patch.
-An increased number of border cells used for distance measuring increases also the width of possible corridors computed with r.connectivity.corridors later on.
+An increased number of border cells used for distance measuring also increases the width of possible corridors computed with r.connectivity.corridors later on.

 If an output directory is given for the conefor_dir option is specified, also output suitable for further processing in CONEFOR will be produced, namely:

-Please be aware that all input parameter of the following example are purely hypothetical (though they intend to imitate a real life situation) and chosen only for the matter of the exercise.
+Please be aware that all input parameters of the following example are purely hypothetical (though they intend to imitate a real life situation) and chosen only for the matter of the exercise.
 Parameters have to be adjusted in other cases according to ecological knowledge in order to give meaningful results!

 Let us assume we want to analyse the habitat connectivity for a